Domino-Blockchain/domichain/docs/src/cli/sign-offchain-message.md

 [link](../wallet-guide/hardware-wallets/ledger.md).

-Please note that UTF-8 encoded messages require `Allow blind sign` option enabled in Solana Ledger App.
+Please note that UTF-8 encoded messages require `Allow blind sign` option enabled in Domichain Ledger App.
 Also, due to the lack of UTF-8 support in Ledger devices, only the hash of the message will be displayed in such cases.

 If `Display mode` is set to `Expert`, Ledger will display technical